 As part of the submission process, authors are required to follow all of these guidelines.
 Submissions that do not adhere to the guidelines may be returned to authors.
+When writing your article, make sure your paper follows the latest Modern Language Association (MLA) citation and format style.

 Manuscripts for Research Articles